ahmsville/Advanced_capacitive_touch_detection/README.md

 Line 2 is used to create a new capacitive touch object; the object is named “samplepad” but you can give any other name.

 In the setup section of the code, Line one is used to configure the Arduino pins connected to the resistor and the touch surfaces.
 The code sample uses just one pin i:e one touch pad.
 You can have up to 4 pads connected, all of which will share the same send pin.

+Line two calls the function set_adaptiveSensitivity(), this function gives your capacitive touch the ability to adapt its sensitivity to the noise level, the function accepts three parameters (number of pads, sensitivity(0.1 - 1), turn-on/off(true or false)).

 The third line set_detectionThreshold(); can be used to set the sensitivity of the capacitive touch surface.
 The function accepts two integers, the touch detection threshold and the touch rejection threshold, the recommended ratio of detection to rejection threshold is 4:1.
 The larger the detection thresholds, the lower the pad sensitivity.